ModernColdWar/Miz-Files/README.md

 8. All airbases set to neutral coalition

+9. Crate 'PickUp' Trigger Zones for all airbases and FARPs to allow loading of troops
+	- e.g. 'FJ03 PickUp'
+	- place over centre of runway for airbases and centre of FARP helipad object for FARPs
+	- loading of troops only allowed within radius of Trigger Zone
+	- do NOT assign a color to this trigger, as this will create smoke in these zones

 ## (C) Required changes to the MIZ file after edits have been made:

-1. options file (no extension for this file) inside MIZ e.g. `RSR_Dynamic_PvP_Spring_AM_Clear_v4.2.3\options` This prevents players viewing opposing team units when changing slots.
+1. options file (no extension for this file) inside MIZ e.g. `RSR_Dynamic_PvP_Spring_AM_Clear_v4.2.3\options`
+	- These prevents players viewing opposing team units when changing slots.
+	- "ground_aim_helper" prevent aim assist when operating some vehicles in Combined Arms
 ```
 options =
 {